-The most basic shared values that we have as a community are those of life and well-being: that is why we have a responsibility to expand Medicaid immediately.
-My campaign is about putting politics aside and doing what is right for Tennesseans.
-Right now, we are losing $3.8 million every day.
-That money could have been used to keep us healthy and create thousands of jobs.
-More than 300,000 children, working parents, and seniors are missing out on help that we’ve already paid for.
-And ten of our state’s hospitals have closed and dozens more are in danger, leaving families without primary care and tens of miles from emergency medical assistance.
+In Tennessee, we take care of our own and we don't throw away money.
+That's why my top priority is making sure that Tennesseans gets the benefits of the Medicaid expansion for which we've already paid.
+Right now, we are losing $3.8 million in tax dollars every day while more than 300,000 working parents, children, and seniors go without the medical care they need.
+Additionally, eleven of our state’s hospitals have closed and dozens more are in danger due to a lack of funding.
+That means that rural Tennesseans are left miles away from medical providers and basic care.
+It also means thousands of lost jobs and more economic strain on our most vulnerable communities.
 This goes against everything that we believe as a community.
 As your representative, I promise not to throw your hard-earned money away in pointless political fights.
 I will do everything in my power to keep your hospitals open and give you access to quality, affordable healthcare, starting with a long-overdue Medicaid expansion.

 Investing in our children should not be a controversial issue.
 Right now, our students are over-tested and our teachers are under-paid: we need to fix that.
 We can start by fully funding public education.
 I believe that all children should have access to the same basic resources so that everyone has a fair chance at a successful future.
 Creating a productive and rewarding environment for our teachers will be vital to that goal.
 That will mean showing our appreciation and giving them the pay that we all know they deserve.
 It will also mean holding them to fair and consistent standards of accountability so that they can drop the paperwork and get back to what they do best: teaching.
 Finally, we can save money and make learning more accessible by minimizing testing and holding testers accountable.
 I brought my children to Rutherford County’s schools because they were the best in the state: let’s make sure they stay that way.